stepan-o/loopforge/docs/LOOPFORGE_AGENT_PROMPT.md

 - `local_events: List[str]`
   incidents/alerts in nearby rooms/lines
 - `recent_supervisor_text: Optional[str]`
+- `extra: Dict[str, Any]`
+  scratch space for experiment-specific fields you haven’t modeled yet; don’t rely on it for long-term invariants.

 Implementation detail:

 - A helper like `build_agent_perception(agent, env, step)` should live in a single place (e.g. `narrative.py` or `environment.py`) and be the **only** way decisions see the world.

+Implementation detail (current):
+The canonical dataclass implementation lives in `loopforge/types.py` as `AgentPerception` and is re-exported from the top-level package (`from loopforge import AgentPerception`).
+If you need to extend the schema, change it there and update the round-trip tests in `tests/test_types.py`.

 ### 2.2 `AgentActionPlan`